Useful Tips Before Your Wedding

 Sun in the face or in your back.

-Kiss, Kiss and Have the officiant out
+Kiss, Kiss, and Have the officiant out.

 Do you plan anything special?
 Petals?
 Rice?
 Bubbles?
 Confetti?
 Ask your best men to provide everything to your guests.

-5. Cocktail
+6. Cocktail

-Sunset Time
+Sunset Photos

 Tell your guest to come toward me and ask for their picture!